ValkyriSecurity/awesome-wallet-security/readme.md

 # Awesome Wallet Security [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 > 💼 Curated list of Wallet Security resources
+>
-Most wallet web/app/extensions/contracts suffer from bugs or misconfigurations.
-So the security of those assets are really crucial element for defenders, or else attackers takeover.
+> Most wallet web/app/extensions/contracts suffer from bugs or misconfigurations.
+So the security is of utmost importance.
 The crypto wallets holds billions of dollars.
-So the potential to loose such a huge chunk of financial assets is never worth more than an audit.
+So the potential to loose such a huge chunk of financial assets is never worth more than an audit🥂

 >
 ## Contents